koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_5_slide-5-shows-how-to-integrate-with-different-lengths-of-supply-chains.md

-# Slide 5 shows how to integrate with different lengths of supply chains.
+# Slide 5 of Lecture 2 contains information about Slide 5 shows how to integrate with different lengths of supply chains.
 This diagram builds on the previous Order-to-Payment Flow but now shows three different supply chain configurations overlaid on the same process structure.
 The blue loop represents a "long" engineered-to-order supply chain, which extends all the way back to the supplier side.
 This path shows the order penetrating deep into the procurement and production processes before fulfillment begins.
 The red loop shows a "medium" made-to-order supply chain, which penetrates to a middle point in the process.
 The customer order triggers activities partway through the procurement/production phase.